Lagonda straight-6 engine: History

 Towards the end of World War II, W. O. Bentley began working on a new straight-six engine for the Lagonda marque.
-Bentley had taken a seat on Lagonda's board of directors when Alan Good bought and re-organized Lagonda in June 1935.
+Bentley had taken a seat on Lagonda's board of directors when Alan Good bought and re-organised Lagonda in June 1935.
 Bentley had completed his obligatory three years term with former rival Rolls-Royce following their 1931 acquisition of his former business.
 They had refused to return it to racing and had replaced many of his chassis and engine designs with their own.
 It was clear Lagonda's successful V12 would be seen as too extravagant for the postwar market.

 Bentley and his team developed a modern dual overhead cam straight-six engine.
 It initially displaced 2.6 L (2580 cc/157 in3) with a 78 mm (3.07 in) bore and 90 mm (3.543 in) stroke and produced roughly 105 hp (78 kW) with dual SU carburettors.

 The Lagonda straight-6 caught the attention of David Brown, who had purchased Aston Martin in 1947.
 Aston's Claude Hill-designed four-cylinder was not powerful enough for Brown, who desired a powerful, and high-tech, powerplant for Aston Martin.
 So Brown purchased Lagonda as well, incorporating Aston Martin Lagonda Ltd. that same year.

 The first production vehicle to use Bentley's new engine was the 1948 Lagonda 2.6-Litre.
 This was a large car for the place and time, available as either a 4-door saloon or 2-door convertible, and it could only reach 84 mph (135 km/h).

 Sales were slow, but Aston's 4-cylinder 2-Litre Sports model was barely selling at all.
 Brown decided to share the straight-6 with Aston, creating the wildly successful DB2 model.
 This car placed first and second in class at the 24 Hours of Le Mans on its introduction in 1950, propelling Aston Martin into the top tier of post-war sports car companies.

 The 2.6 L straight-6 went on to power the DB3 racing car and DB2/4 road car, before being enlarged to 2.9 L (2922 cc/178 in3 83 mm x 90 mm) in 1952 for the DB3, in 1953 for the DB2/4 Mk1 Saloon in September 1953 & April 1954 for the DB2/4 Mk1 DHC.
 Power eventually reached 195 hp the (145 kW) with triple twin-choke Weber carburettors in the "DBB"-spec DB Mark III after a Tadek Marek substantial redesign, but the engine by then was showing its age.
 It was replaced for the DB4 and later cars by a 3.7 L straight-6 designed by Tadek Marek.